jhanley634/testing-tools/problem/text/automated_tests/testing.md

 But there is Another Way.
-If the check is so essential that every caller will _have_ to perform the check anyway, might as well put it in the called library.
+If the check is so essential that every caller will _have_ to perform the check anyway, might as well put the check in the called library.
 The library can helpfully `raise NotFoundError()` -- that is _part_ of the Public API it exports, much as the return type is.